 Allegories, fables, and parables are all stories that use two parallel stories to convey a deep, innate truth.
 Allegories can be simple, or they can be complex.
 Fables and parables are actually two kinds of simple conceptual allegories, both designed to be teaching tools of storytelling.

-A fable is a short story designed to convey a moral or ethical idea, often to children.
+A fable is a short story with a symbolic meaning that’s designed to convey a moral or ethical idea, often to children.
 Fables use anthropomorphism, a literary device that gives human traits to nonhuman things such as objects or animals.
-This makes the ideas portrayed by the story easier to understand.
-A famous fable is Aesop’s “The Tortoise and the Hare,” which treats its two animal characters as people and uses their story as a way to convey a moral theme to its readers: keep at your path slowly and steadily, and you’ll reach your destination.
+This makes the central ideas easier to understand.

 Parables are similar to fables, but they use human characters to convey their ideas.
 These stories are often associated with religious lessons, such as the parables of the bible.
 But, like fables, they can have more secular meanings, too.
 “The Boy Who Cried Wolf” is a famous parable about the dangers of dishonesty.